Promotion of Least Cost Renewables in Indonesia (LCORE-INDO)

 State of implementation/results

-- Advising the Indonesian Government on developing guidelines, which include detailed explanations of process steps, legal regulations and the tariff structure.
-The target groups are private sector project developers in the area of bioenergy power plants.
+- Feed-in tariffs for electricity generated using biomass/biogas and a net-metering regulation for the self-consumption of photovoltaic electricity were approved, on which the project had advised the Indonesian partners. --The project assisted the Indonesian government in the development of a series of guidelines, including detailed explanations of process steps, legal regulations and tariff structures.
+The target groups were private sector project developers in the area of bioenergy power plants.

-- Study trips to Germany with participants from public institutions, including the Indonesian project partner, to the solar industry trade fair Intersolar in Munich and the RENAC Green Summer School in Berlin.
-Tour of a total of 10 renewable energy power plants in Germany as well as participation in a workshop on financing and a policy round table on bioenergy use in Indonesia.
+- Study trips to Germany with participants from public institutions, including the Indonesian project partner, to the solar industry trade fair Intersolar in Munich and the Renewables Academy (RENAC) Green Summer School in Berlin took place.
+Participants toured around close to a dozen renewable energy power plants in Germany and participated in a workshop on financing and in a policy round table on bioenergy use in Indonesia. --The project developed a monitoring and evaluation system to assess the climate impact of bioenergy.

-- Developing a monitoring and evaluation system for the climate-relevant impact of bioenergy for project partners with recommendations of further use.
-Furthermore, a NAMA proposal for EE project financing in the bioenergy sector has been developed and a roadmap towards a sustainable financial system has been supported together with UNEP.
+- Furthermore, a Nationally Appropriate Mitigation Actions (NAMA) proposal for ER project financing in the bioenergy sector was developed and a roadmap towards a sustainable financial system has been supported together with UNEP.

-- Advising the political partner in a SWOT-analysis of government funded and built biogas/biomass systems, which have massive problems in operations and maintenance or do not produce power even after completion.
+- The political partner was advised on how to carry out Strengths-Weaknesses-Opportunities-Threats-analysis (SWOT) of publicly-funded and commissioned biogas/biomass systems, which experience massive problems during operation and maintenance or failed to produce power after completion.

-- Biogas performance benchmarking to analyse the technical performance of biogas systems and formulate best practice guidelines to be applied by the operators.
-The results of the benchmarking and best practice analysis were discussed with stakeholders from the public and private sphere in a workshop to define potential future political instruments.
+- Biogas performance benchmarking was carried out to analyse the technical performance of biogas systems and formulate best practice guidelines to be applied by the operators.
+The results of the benchmarking and best practice analyses were discussed with stakeholders from the public and private sphere in a workshop to define potential future political instruments.

 - The project developed a study on the cornerstones of an implementation strategy for renewables.
-The results as well as stakeholders' reactions point to important new fields of action.
-Financing, training of personnel, innovative solutions in the cooperation between public and private sector as well as adjusted political instruments were identified as the the most pressing needs in supporting EE.
+The results as well as stakeholders' reactions pointed to important new fields of action.
+Financing, training of personnel, innovative solutions in the cooperation between the public and private sector as well as adjusted political instruments were identified as the most pressing needs in supporting renewble energy.

-- The project supports the development of a biomass database and regularly meets with relevant partners about it.
+- The project supported the development of a biomass database and regularly met with relevant partners about it.